JuliaLang/julia/stdlib/REPL/docs/src/index.md

 "12"
 ```

 In Julia mode, the REPL supports something called *prompt pasting*.
-This activates when pasting
+This activates when pasting text
-text that starts with `julia> ` into the REPL.
-In that case, only expressions starting with
+that starts with `julia> ` into the REPL.
+In that case, only expressions starting with `julia> ` (as
-`julia> ` are parsed, others are removed.
-This makes it possible to paste a chunk of code
+well as the other REPL mode prompts: `shell> `, `help?> `, `pkg>` ) are parsed, but others are
-that has been copied from a REPL session without having to scrub away prompts and outputs.
-This
+removed.
+This makes it possible to paste a chunk of text that has been copied from a REPL session
-feature is enabled by default but can be disabled or enabled at will with `REPL.enable_promptpaste(::Bool)`.
+without having to scrub away prompts and outputs.
+This feature is enabled by default but can be
-If it is enabled, you can try it out by pasting the code block above this paragraph straight into
+disabled or enabled at will with `REPL.enable_promptpaste(::Bool)`.
+If it is enabled, you can try it
-the REPL.
-This feature does not work on the standard Windows command prompt due to its limitation
+out by pasting the code block above this paragraph straight into the REPL.
+This feature does not
-at detecting when a paste occurs.
+work on the standard Windows command prompt due to its limitation at detecting when a paste occurs.

 Objects are printed at the REPL using the [`show`](@ref) function with a specific [`IOContext`](@ref).
 In particular, the `:limit` attribute is set to `true`.